lukasniebler/rrze-vrevision/README.md

 # RRZE vRevision

-RRZE vRevision is a WordPress-Plugin for displaying filler test-content.
+RRZE vRevision is a WordPress-Plugin for displaying filler- & testcontent.
 RRZE vRevision currently requires German set as default language.
 More information about using this plugin in other languages see the information below Usage-Instructions.

 ## Installation